 While many people still consider bicycle deaths and injuries to be something that more frequently impacts children and teens, the truth is that all age groups, from children, to adults, to senior citizens, are affected by bike injuries and deaths.
 In fact, adults from ages 20 to 34 accounted for 21.1 percent of bicycling deaths and 32.7 percent of all cycling injuries.
 Similarly, adults ranging from age 45 to age 44 accounted for nearly 16 percent of cycling fatalities and 8.3 percent of deaths.
 Adults aged 55 years to 64 years accounted for 21.1 percent of cycling deaths.
 In all, these three age cohorts accounted for nearly 60 percent of all cycling deaths.

 The 2014 Pennsylvania crash statistics stated that just over 75% of all bike accident injuries occurred while it was light outside.
 By contrast, 20 % of injuries occurred when it was dark.
 As for deaths, 52.6% occurred during the day.
 For deaths that occurred during the dark evening hours, 26.3 percent occurred where street lights were present.
 21.1 percent of nighttime bicycle deaths occurred where no street lights were present.

-Beneficiaries include a victim’s spouse, children and/or parents.
+Beneficiaries include a victim’s spouse, children, and/or parents.
 The share of damages that a beneficiary can recover is calculated in accordance with the laws governing intestacy in Pennsylvania.
-If it is determined that a victim has no beneficiaries, the personal representative of the decedent may bring an action to recover damages.
+If it is determined that a victim has no beneficiaries, the decedent’s personal representative may bring an action to recover damages.